radon-h2020/radon-repository-miner/docs/cli/mine.md

   -b, --branch BRANCH   the repository branch to mine (default: master) --exclude-commits EXCLUDE_COMMITS
+                        the path to a JSON file containing the list of commit hashes to exclude --include-commits INCLUDE_COMMITS
-                        the path to a JSON file containing the list of commit hashes to exclude --exclude-files EXCLUDE_FILES
+                        the path to a JSON file containing the list of commit hashes to include --exclude-files EXCLUDE_FILES
                         the path to a JSON file containing the list of FixedFiles to exclude --verbose             show log